DEmmons/kubernetes-the-hard-way-lxd/docs/05-kubernetes-configuration-files.md

 ## Distribute the Kubernetes Configuration Files

-Copy the `kubelet` and `kube-proxy` kubeconfig files to the node-0 instance:
+Copy the `kubelet` and `kube-proxy` kubeconfig files to the node-0 and node-1 instances:

 ```bash
 for host in node-0 node-1; do